Hide code cell source

 Training a neural network on the GPU#

 NOTE: For this notebook, you will need to have a GPU available.
-If your local computer does not have a JAX-compatible compatible GPU, you can use the GPUs provided by Google Colab Pro.
+If your local computer does not have a JAX-compatible GPU, you can use the GPUs provided by Google Colab Pro.
 See this guide on how to access GPUs on Google Colab.

 Why GPUs?#